saurav25400/mern_blog_app_frontend/README.md

-# The MERN Stack Blogify Project: Full Web Development Unleashed - Frontend
+# The MERN Stack Blogify Project:

 ## Description

-The below are the task that we implemented, you'll learn about:
+The below are the task that we implemented,:

 1. **React Components:** Building modular, reusable components using React.
 2. **Routing:** Implementing dynamic routing in a single-page-application context with React Router.